sowmyabobbadi1411-dev/FUTURE_ML_01/README.md

 ## Project 3: Resume / Candidate Screening System

 ### Description
-A machine learning system that analyzes resumes and helps screen candidates based on job requirements.
+This project is a Resume / Candidate Screening System that analyzes candidate resumes and compares them with job descriptions.
+It helps identify suitable candidates based on skills and job requirements using Python and machine learning techniques.

 ### Technologies Used
 - Python